OpenNebula/project-unico-datacloudcontinuum/README.md

 # Description

-This repository contains a tool to automatically deploy OpenNebula control plane on a bare metal host, adding the needed integrations required in the DATACLOUDCONTINUUM project to optimize the use of resources by using AI techniques.
+This repository contains a tool to automatically deploy OpenNebula control planes on a bare metal host, adding the needed integrations required in the DATACLOUDCONTINUUM project to optimize the use of resources by using AI techniques.

 Currently this repository deploys an OpenNebula installation with